elgatosf/jonah/README.md

-# Jonah is a way to pack your Django Deployment and Testing into Docker
+# Jonah is a way to pack your Django Development, Deployment and Testing into Docker

 ![Animated GIF of jonah commands in action](jonah.gif)